Meetings & Events at the Evergreen

 Evergreen also offers a variety of resources to help guests plan their unscheduled time, including:

 - On-site recreation experts who provide trip-planning advice and ideas

 - Handouts with “off the beaten path” excursions that showcase the best of Yosemite

 - Library of guidebooks and other relevant outdoor books, maps and photos

 - Free Internet access to comprehensive online sites and materials

 - Talks and movies about the area

-- Equipment rentals including bikes, GPS, walking sticks and snowshoes
+- Equipment rentals including bikes, trekking poles and snowshoes

 Please contact our Groups & Events Manager at (209) 379-2373 ext.
 1516 for more detailed information about designing an activity package for your group.

 Evergreen Lodge is blessed with a convenient location for enjoying all of Yosemite National Park and the surrounding Stanislaus National Forest.
 The lodge sits one mile from Yosemite’s western border and the entrance to Hetch Hetchy and is surrounded on all sides by the Stanislaus National Forest.
 Evergreen’s location is along the most direct route to Yosemite from the San Francisco Bay Area.